bpmn-miwg/bpmn-miwg-test-suite/README.md

 1. **Import** the BPMN XML files (*.bpmn) exported from other tools as their [test results](#1-download-test-cases) into the tool, e.g. `A.1.0-roundtrip.bpmn` or `A.1.0-export.bpmn` from the folder of the other tool, e.g. `camunda Modeler 2.4.0`.
 1. **Save the graphical representation** of the model as imported to a file named `<name of imported file>-import.<file type>`, e.g. `A.1.0-roundtrip-import.png` or `A.1.0-export-import.png`.
-You can either do that through an export feature of the tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
+You can either do that through an export feature of the tool or by taking a screenshot of the canvas.
+It needs to be saved in PNG format.
 Store the result file in a folder with the name and version of the other tool that exported the file, e.g. `camunda Modeler 2.4.0`.
 1. **Export** the model into a BPMN XML file (*.bpmn) named `<name of imported file>-roundtrip.bpmn`, e.g. `A.1.0-roundtrip-roundtrip.bpmn` or `A.1.0-export-roundtrip.bpmn`.
 Store the result file in a folder with the name and version of the other tool that exported the file, e.g. `camunda Modeler 2.4.0`.